dev-arindam-roy/promise-notes/README.md

-It just like the above example with compress code structure If all promises are success then success result block will execute If any promise failed/reject then catch block will execute Catch block get only 1 error respect to which promise return failed/reject **/
+It just like the above example with compress code structure If all promises are success then success result block will execute If any promise failed/reject then catch block will execute Catch block get only 1 reject return error respect to which promise return failed/reject **/
 ```
 ## Example - 2 with Promise.all